VartikaBisht6197/SuREVizHeart/readme.md

 SuRE (Survey of Regulatory Elements) is a high-throughput assay used to study gene regulation.
 It maps allele-specific expression back to the genome, allowing researchers to assess changes in regulatory activity upon the introduction of SNPs and InDels.
 The current SuREViz application showcases data from heart-related studies, including six complex plasmid libraries representing 4.7 million variants.

 ### 🧬 What are raQTLs?
 **Reporter Assay Quantitative Trait Loci (raQTLs)** are variants showing significant differences in expression between reference and alternate alleles, highlighting the regulatory impact of variants.
+Refer to [High-throughput identification of human SNPs affecting regulatory element activity](https://doi-org.utrechtuniversity.idm.oclc.org/10.1038/s41588-019-0455-2) for a detailed explanation.

 ---